yanyanwang-math/yanyanwang-math.github.io/docs/index.md

 # Math with Yanyan! 🌱

-Hi, I’m Yanyan.
+Hi, I’m Yanyan Wang.
 Welcome to my little corner of mathematics!

 Here, ideas bounce, proofs occasionally misbehave, and curiosity runs wild.

-I collect the mathematics I’ve learned, the proofs I’ve chased, the papers I’ve explored, and the questions I’m still thinking about.
+This is where I collect what I’ve learned, the proofs I’ve chased, the papers I’ve explored, and the questions I’m still thinking about.

-## Come explore with me
+Some days everything clicks.
+Some days I get delightfully lost.
+Either way, curiosity wins.

+*Keep learning.
+Keep growing.
+Keep seeing more of the world.*

+## What I’m exploring

 - Analytic Number Theory
 - Probabilistic Number Theory